jovotech/jovo-cli/docs/get.md

 # jovo get

+> To view this page on the Jovo website, visit https://www.jovo.tech/marketplace/jovo-cli/get

 Learn how to import an existing Alexa Skill or Google Action into Jovo with the `jovo get` CLI command.

 * [Introduction](#introduction)